 - 3. Pet owners must own a vacuum cleaner and clean up pet residue (odor, hair, seeds, feathers, water) daily.
 Dwelling units must be kept clean and free of odors at all times. - 4.
 Pet owners must prevent pets from damaging property (within apartment/house, common areas, grounds or personal property of others), and assume all liability regardless of fault in cases where said pet contributes to or causes property damage or personal damage in accordance with New Jersey state and local law. - 5.
-Tenant agrees to manage pet in such a way that it does not contribute to complaints from other tenants or neighbors regarding behavior and/or activities of said pet. - 6.
-Tenant must certify that pet is not pregnant and has been spayed or neutered if pet is a cat and spayed if pet is a female dog.
-If pet is a young cat or dog, tenant must agree to have the pet spayed or neutered as soon as the pet reaches the minimum age for being spayed or neutered and to provide the management with certification of the procedure. - 7.
-Tenant agrees to keep property free of dog/cat waste. - 8.
-Tenant agrees to provide for the adequate care, nutrition, exercise and medical attention for their pets. - 9.
-Tenant agrees that no pet shall be tied up, chained, or otherwise tethered anywhere on Authority property and left unattended for any amount of time, - 10.
+Tenant agrees to manage pet in such a way that it does not contribute to complaints from other tenants or neighbors regarding behavior and/or activities of said pet.

+- 6. Tenant agrees to keep property free of dog/cat waste. - 7.
+Tenant agrees to provide for the adequate care, nutrition, exercise and medical attention for their pets. - 8.
+Tenant agrees that no pet shall be tied up, chained, or otherwise tethered anywhere on Authority property and left unattended for any amount of time, - 9.
 Bird cages are not permitted to be attached to ceilings.